Canadian Premier League Finals

-The Canadian Premier League Finals is the annual championship game of the Canadian Premier League (CPL), the top level of Canadian soccer.
-As of the 2021 Final, it is played as a single match hosted by the higher seeded team.
-The winner is awarded the North Star Shield trophy and from 2023, will earn a berth in the CONCACAF Champions League.
+The Canadian Premier League Final is the annual championship game of the Canadian Premier League (CPL), the top level of Canadian soccer.
+It is played as a single match hosted by the winner of the first semifinal against the winner of the second semifinal at the conclusion of the league's annual playoff.
+The finals winner is awarded the North Star Cup trophy and earns a berth in round one of the CONCACAF Champions Cup.

 The CPL uses a playoff tournament following the regular season to determine its annual league champion, a method common to every other major North American sports league.
 This format differs from most soccer leagues around the world, which consider the club with the most points at the end of the season to be the champion.
+Since 2023, the league has honoured the regular season winners with the CPL Shield.

-The inaugural Finals were played as a two-legged tie on October 26 and November 2, 2019 in which Forge FC defeated Cavalry FC.
-Forge FC is the most successful team in Finals history, winning a second title in 2020 and a third in 2022.
+The inaugural finals were played as a two-legged tie on October 26 and November 2, 2019 in which Forge FC defeated Cavalry FC.
+Forge FC is the most successful team in finals history, winning additional titles in 2020, 2022, and 2023.

 Format

-Different formats and methods of qualification have been used for each of the first five CPL seasons.
+Different formats and methods of qualification were used for each of the first five CPL seasons.
+As of 2025 the method has remained the same since 2023.

 2019

-The 2019 Finals were contested between the winners of the Spring and Fall seasons.
+The 2019 finals were contested between the winners of the Spring and Fall seasons.
 The championship was contested as a two-legged tie, with each team hosting one leg at home.
 The winner was determined by aggregate score but if the aggregate score was tied, the team with the most away goals wins the series.
 A penalty shoot-out was the final tiebreaker.

 2020

-The 2020 season saw the end of the split season format, with the 2020 Finals scheduled to be contested between the top-seeded regular season team and the winner of a playoff between the second and third-placed teams.
+The 2020 season saw the end of the split season format, with the 2020 finals scheduled to be contested between the top-seeded regular season team and the winner of a playoff between the second and third-placed teams.
 However, as a result of the COVID-19 pandemic, the season format was scrapped and replaced with a single-site tournament with a two-stage regular season.
-The 2020 Final was contested in a single match between the two top-seeded teams from the four-team second stage.
+The 2020 final was contested in a single match between the two top-seeded teams from the four-team second stage.

 2021–2022

-The 2021 season brought in a new four-team single leg knockout playoff with the two first round winners advancing to the Final.
+The 2021 season brought in a new four-team single leg knockout playoff with the two first round winners advancing to the final.
 The higher-seeded finalist hosts the single leg game.
 If a match is tied at the end of normal playing time, extra time is played (two periods of 15 minutes each) and, if necessary, followed by a penalty shoot-out to determine the winners.

-Prior to the start of the 2022 season, the league announced that playoff semi-finals would switch to a two-legged format but that the Final would continue to be played as a single match hosted by the higher-seeded team.
+Prior to the start of the 2022 season, the league announced that playoff semi-finals would switch to a two-legged format but that the final would continue to be played as a single match hosted by the higher-seeded team.